Elvis' Christmas Album: Third reissue on Pickwick

 During the mid-1970s, RCA Records leased the rights to some of its recordings on the Camden label to Pickwick Records, a budget reissue label.
 Pickwick reissued the 10-track RCA Camden Christmas album in 1975 with yet another cover design, Elvis's photo from the Camden album cover, cropped and surrounded by red ribbons with holly underneath and a dark blue background.
 Following Presley's unexpected death in August 1977, the Pickwick Christmas album reissue was advertised and sold on television by mail order to enormous sales, later certified by the RIAA as selling in excess of ten million copies.
 After Presley's death, demand for his recordings was so high, stores could not keep them in stock.
 RCA eventually reclaimed the reissue rights to its Camden titles from Pickwick.
-Elvis' Christmas Album with its Pickwick cover art was reissued in 1986 by RCA Special Products on LP and cassette on the RCA Camden label and on compact disc in Canada in the RCA Camden Classics series.
-This RCA Camden CD reissue remained in print through the 1990s; the track listing was unchanged from the original 1970 RCA Camden LP release.
+Elvis' Christmas Album with its Pickwick cover art was reissued in 1986 by RCA on LP (Some pressings are on the RCA Special Products label, others on the RCA Camden label) and cassette and on compact disc in Canada in the RCA Camden Classics series.
+This RCA CD reissue remained in print until 1995 when the album was reissued with new cover art and the title shortened to Elvis Christmas.
+The catalog number (CAD1-2428) was unchanged from the previous CD issue and the track listing remained the same as the original 1970 RCA Camden LP release.

+In 2006, RCA released another CD compilation with the title Elvis Christmas; this collection combined the tracks from the original 1957 Christmas Album and Elvis Sings the Wonderful World of Christmas, from 1971.